MoeYang/go-localcache/README.md

-A mem cache library by golang.
+A mem-cached library by golang.

 # Why choose go-localcache ?
 1、Support to set different TTL for every key